BLS Instructor Course

 Prerequisites for Instructor Candidates

-- Have a current/official AHA BLS Provider course completion card
+- Have a current American Heart Association BLS Provider course completion card (no other BLS certifications will be accepted)

 - Be proficient in the skills of BLS